fortran-lang/fortran-lang.org/learn/best_practices/arrays.md

 call g(size(s, 1), size(s, 2), s)
 ```

-Note that the shape is not checked, therefore the following would be valid code
+Note that the shape is not checked, so the following would be legal code
-with will potentially yield incorrect results:
+that will potentially yield incorrect results:

 ```fortran
 real(dp) :: s(3, 4)